devnithw/Rizumu/README.md

 This application was built using the [Python Eel](https://github.com/ChrisKnott/Eel) Module and Pygame module

-The current version is still a development version
+The current version is still a development version.
+Activate Python virtual environment before running.

 #### Requirements to run ####
 - Windows 10